-After the temporary Royal Flying Corps ban on the use of the monoplane, designer Henri Coanda turned his attention to a series of two-seat biplanes configured as a single float sea plane.
-This entry covers the British & Colonial Aeroplane Company Bristol Coanda Hydro 120 (build number 120) and separate entries are provided for the Bristol Coanda BR.7 biplane and the very successful Bristol TB.8.
+After the temporary Royal Flying Corps (RFC) ban on the use of the monoplane, designer Henri Coanda turned his attention to a series of two-seat biplanes configured as a single float sea plane.
+One of these was the Bristol Coanda Hydro 120 (build number 120), built by British & Colonial Aeroplane Company

-In January 1913, Coanda commenced the design of a seaplane with a single central float, known as the Hydro.
-This aircraft bore some resemblance to the Gordon England GE.3, having a fuselage of circular cross-section mounted midway between its biplane wings.
+In January 1913, Coanda commenced the design of a seaplane with a single central float, known as the Bristol Coanda Hydro.
+The aircraft bore some resemblance to the Gordon England GE.3, having a fuselage of circular cross-section mounted midway between its biplane wings.

-The Hydro had been purchased by the Admiralty and was replaced by a twin float seaplane conversion of the prototype TB.8.
+The Bristol Coanda Hydro had been purchased by the Admiralty and was replaced by a twin float seaplane conversion of the prototype Bristol TB.8.

-This was a land plane derived from the Coanda monoplane, the prototype being a conversion of the monoplane (No. 121).
-This was tested at Larkhill from July 1913 and proved much superior to the BR.7.
+This was a land plane derived from the Coanda monoplane, the prototype being a conversion of the monoplane variant (No. 121).
+It was tested at Larkhill from July 1913 and proved much superior to the BR.7.

 |Powerplant||80 hp Gnome|